No products in the cart.

 Nothing adds more flamboyance to your home than a macramé plant hanger to display houseplants.

 Getting started with making your unique macramé plant hanger is super easy.
-All you need is to answer some questions about what style you want to create, specific knots you want to use, patterns, how much cord to use, and what you will need to start?
-See easy or is it.
-So instead of answering all these questions, why not check out this 30-minute macramé plant hanger DIY project instead.
+All you need is to answer some questions about what style you want to create, specific knots you want to use, patterns, how much cord to use, and what you will need to start.
+See easy or is it?

 - Making a Macramé Plant Hanger